GitWitit82/00_Njs_starter/README.md

 - 🔄 Drag and drop task reordering
 - 📊 Task prioritization and time estimation
 - 🎯 Progress tracking and status updates
+- 🎨 Dynamic form builder system
 - 🎨 Modern UI with Tailwind CSS and Shadcn UI

+## Form Builder System

+Our form builder system provides a flexible way to create and manage forms within your workflows:

+- **Multiple Form Types**
+  - Checklists for quality control and verification
+  - Standard forms for data collection
+  - Custom dynamic forms for complex scenarios

+- **Smart Features**
+  - Department-specific styling and branding
+  - Auto-population of project details
+  - Conditional fields and validation
+  - Custom layouts and sections
+  - Form response tracking and approvals

+- **Integration with Workflows**
+  - Forms linked to specific phases
+  - Automatic task association
+  - Progress tracking through form submissions
+  - Department-specific form templates

+For detailed documentation on the form builder, see [Form Builder Documentation](docs/form-builder.md).

 ## Tech Stack